Khawlasidaoui/Stock_Analysis/README.md

 ```

 #### 3. Static and conditional Formatting
-* Set up a loop that goes through every row and changes the cells color based on positive/negative values.
-This helped better see and interpret the results.
+* Set up a loop that goes through every row and changes the cells color based on positive/negative values to better see and interpret the results.

 ![color conditional formatting](https://user-images.githubusercontent.com/79415699/109344764-2f7d2180-783d-11eb-8065-f6e69301b073.JPG)